 There’s nothing more awkward than having to initiate a deeply personal conversation with a life partner, significant other or family member.
-And few topics are as anxiety-provoking as money, debt and credit scores.
+And few topics are as anxiety-producing as money, debt and credit scores.

-Discussing them can be downright painful, so oftentimes we don’t address them at all – or we stop short of full disclosure.
+Discussing them can be downright painful – so oftentimes we don’t – or we stop short of full disclosure.
 In fact, one in three adults who have combined their finances in a relationship admit to lying to their partner about money, according to a 2014 survey by the National Endowment for Financial Education.
-In addition, 76 percent of those surveyed said the financial deception has damaged their relationships.
+And 76 percent of those surveyed said the financial deception has damaged their relationships.

-Here are some tips and talking points to help initiate a productive conversation about credit.
+Tips to help initiate a productive conversation about credit:

 Don’t judge.
 Stay positive.
 If your partner has made some poor credit decisions that have damaged their scores, don’t dwell on what they did wrong.
 What’s done is done.
 Instead, talk through ideas and solutions to help them move forward – and ensure the same mistakes aren’t repeated!

 1. Pull your credit reports and scores from all three bureaus: TransUnion, Equifax and Experian.
 If you both have good credit scores, your conversation about maintaining them and setting financial goals will be much easier.
 If one or both of you has lower scores that need some work, it’s time to dig deeper.

 2. See what’s driving your credit scores.
 There are five main factors that go into calculating your credit scores.
 The more you know about how you fare in each category, the better equipped you will be to take the actions you need to improve or maintain your scores.
 Closely examine your:

 - Payment History (40%): This category carries the most weight in determining your scores.
 Your top priority should always be to make your payments early or on-time, every time.